epklein/epklein.github.io/_pages/coding/code-kata.md

 ## Websites

-There are many great websites that share tons of exercices, where software developers can practice their coding skills in a variety of programming languages.
+There are many great websites that share tons of exercises, where software developers can practice their coding skills in a variety of programming languages.

 - [https://www.codewars.com/](https://www.codewars.com/)